-In the map-area the type of folding could not be ascertained, since sedimentary lamination has been disrupted by widespread intrusion and faulting and in some places has been obliterated by metasomatism.
-From Figure 12, a stereogram of poles to bedding, it can be seen that the area is characterized by relatively haphazard, moderately to steeply dipping beds most of which strike approximately north-south.
+Because of the complexities developed by intrusion and because of the extensive alteration, the style of folding in the map area could not be ascertained.
+Sedimentary lamination has been disrupted by widespread intrusion and faulting, and has been partly obliterated by metasomatism.
+Figure 12 is a stereogram of the poles to bedding.
+From this figure it can be seen that the area is characterized by relatively haphazard, moderately to steeply dipping beds.